RX-M/kubecon-eu-2019/step07/README.md

 Before you can use logging, you first need to enable logging on the ossp pod.
 Currently, the ossp service outputs directly to STDOUT, which is redirected to a series of logs found in /var/log.
-As a developer, you may not have access to these.
-There are two options: You can change your code for the ossp service to write a file, or use shell redirection.
+As a developer, you may not have access to these logs in that directory.
+There are two options: You can change your code for the ossp service to log to a file, or use shell redirection.
 In the interest of time, go for the shell redirection.

 In order to enable that, however, you will need to create a container that has a shell.
 If you recall from step 2, you built the ossp service with a scratch base image - one with no filesystem, tools or other programs - including a shell.